tmtek/AdapterTypeBinder/readme.md

 ### ViewHolder Bindings

-Once our Adapter is prepared, we can now add bindings that will map our data to different ViewHolders:
+Once our Adapter is prepared, we can now add bindings that will map our data to different ViewHolders.
+You can call this right off the back of your constructor for the AdapterTypeBinder:

 ```
 mTypeBinder.add(